Real-World Applications and Use Cases

 Fueling Innovation and Prototyping

 Low-code/no-code platforms are excellent for rapidly building and testing new ideas (Minimum Viable Products - MVPs).
 This allows businesses to validate concepts with minimal investment before committing to full-scale development.
-This agile approach is critical in fast-paced environments, including those leveraging Generative AI for new product features.
+This agile approach is critical in fast-paced environments where innovation must move at speed.